fmagnone/general/README.md

-# Learning
+# Learning personal folder

-Testing different systems to learn coding.
+This is for personal use only.
+Trying different systems to learn coding.